 Beginner Level 初级 (chūjí)

-The right answer for this online Chinese test is A.
+The correct answer to this test is A.